jahorsachovic/apbd11/README.md

 ---

-The API connects to an [2022 MSSQL Server](https://hub.docker.com/r/microsoft/mssql-server)
+The API connects to a [2022 MSSQL Server](https://hub.docker.com/r/microsoft/mssql-server)

 ---